Byte-Me/Catering-System/README.md

 ### General:
 - [ ] Check if default buttons are nescessery.
 - [ ] Every window needs to be handled, cant go back to parent window without closing child.
+- [ ] Sorting by id's needs fixing, 90 is apparently higher than 100

 ### Statistics:
 - [ ] Dropdown calendar for dates.
 - [ ] Orders as main graph, fills upper half.
+(BACKEND DONE)
 - [ ] Dynamic orders are fixed.
 - [ ] Statistics as numbers in left lower corner:
     1. Amount of orders.